 Get the child involved right from the beginning

 Right through the pregnancy keep talking about the new baby who is going to become part of the family.
 When you decide to start telling people, allow your child to have the joy of announcing the pregnancy.
 Read your child stories about new babies.
-Here’s two that are really nice, that I’ve read to my older two several times before the new baby arrived.
+‘Berenstain Bears New Baby’ was a book I really liked and read to my older two several times before the new baby arrived.
 Download an app that shows you every week with pictures what’s happening with the development of the baby (I used Babycentre) and go through it with your child.
 Take your child along for sonographies and let them see the baby on the screen (my kids used to be so excited seeing and hearing the baby’s heart beat.
 It also made them feel special and important.)